-Doctoral Students must complete the following eight core courses.
+Doctoral Students must complete the following nine core courses.
 Transferring credit hours from other peer institutions is allowed only in exceptional cases.

 Students must achieve satisfactory performance (Ph.D. level pass) on three comprehensive (preliminary) examinations in microeconomics, macroeconomics, and econometrics.
-First attempt prelims are normally held in late May (or early June) followed by second attempt exams in early July.
 Only one retake is permitted on each exam.
 Students are graded separately on each exam.
-All students enrolled in the Ph.D. program MUST pass all three preliminary examinations by the end of the first August after their first year in the program.
+All students enrolled in the Ph.D. program MUST pass all three preliminary examinations by the end of the second December after their initial three semesters in the program.

 Completion of Two Advanced Fields